 • Public housing: sub-economic, planning and street layout, licensing.

-• Public provision: public spaces, libraries, beaches, amenities, national stadiums, sports and
+• Public provision: public spaces, libraries, beaches, amenities, national stadiums, sports and encouragement of arts.

 • Social services: preventing family abuse, child care, youth and aged services.

-• Promoting sustainable environment: policy and practice, recycling, renewable sources of energy,
+• Promoting sustainable environment: policy and practice, recycling, renewable sources of energy, protection of habitats, and climate change policy.

-• Not-for-profit organisations: NGOs, CBOs, community organisations – those who deals with
+• Not-for-profit organisations: NGOs, CBOs, community organisations – those who deals with dysfunction, enhance communities and protect the habitat.

 Characteristics